-Assessment of children's learning in Art is an ongoing monitoring of children's understanding, knowledge and skills by the class teacher, throughout lessons.
+Assessment of children's learning in Art and Design is an ongoing monitoring of children's understanding, knowledge and skills by the class teacher, throughout lessons.
 Assessment is used to inform differentiation and provide support or challenge when required by the children.

-Children in Foundation Stage are assessed within Expressive Arts and Design and their progress is tracked using our tracking system.
-Age related expectation levels are reported to parents at the end of the reception year.
+EYFS children are Baseline assessed upon entering Reception and in-line with the Expressive Arts and Design aspect of the EYFS Framework (2020).
+Progressed is tracked using Target Tracker.
+Age related expectation levels are reported to parents at the end of each year group.

 Summative assessment is conducted half-termly by class teachers to inform the subject leader of progress or skills and knowledge still to be embedded.
 This is then recorded on school tracking sheets.
 This data is analysed on a termly basis to inform and address any trends or gaps in attainment.
 The aim is that, through this monitoring, we will be able to see how Art and Design has an impact on all children.
-It will be through the monitoring of these lessons, monitoring of planning, classwork, conducting learning walks to look at provision and displays, having discussions with children and staff that we will ensure that children are getting the best possible opportunities to achieve the curriculum objectives/skills and knowledge, and that support can be put in place where weakness is identified.
+Through planning and lesson monitoring, books and class Big Book scrutinies, conducting learning walks and pupil voice sessions, observing displays and working walls, discussions with staff, we will ensure all children are getting the best possible opportunities to achieve the curriculum objectives, skills and knowledge.
+Support is put in place both in-class and through a targeted Art and DT lunchtime club.